spent the first 12 years of his life in the small, South Georgia railroad town of Waycross.

 Headliners for the yearly festivities have included Walter Egan, Jon Corneal, Lona Heins, The Brooklyn Cowboys, Kevn Kinney, Bernie Leadon, Sneaky Pete Kleinow, The Capricorn Rhythm Section, Jim Lauderdale, Phil Kaufman, Ian Dunlop, Randall Bramblett, Tommy Talton, Leon Russell, Charlie Louvin, Bloodkin, Jim White, Fayssoux Starling, Grayson Capps, Jay Farrar, Elizabeth Cook, Rodney Dillard, Dr. Ralph Stanley, Levi Lowrey, Underhill Rose, Daniel Romano, Burrito Deluxe, Firefall, The Kentucky Headhunters, John Beland, Marty Stuart and His Fabulous Superlatives, Larry Murray, Doug Seegers, Rob McNurlin, Abe Partridge, Charlie Starr and Benji Shanks of Blackberry Smoke.

-For the first time since it's inception, 2020's Guitar Pull was canceled due to a worldwide pandemic.
-In place of the normal late-September 3-day outdoor festival, a VIRTUAL online event was held on Sunday, Nov.
-29, featuring videos from Guitar Pull regulars and past headliners, including Ian Dunlop, Walter Egan, and Jim Lauderdale.
+For the first time since it's inception, 2020 and 2021's Guitar Pulls were canceled due to a worldwide pandemic.
+In place of the normal 3-day outdoor festival, VIRTUAL online events were held featuring videos from Guitar Pull regulars and past headliners, including Ian Dunlop, Walter Egan, and Jim Lauderdale.